On the intersection form of fillings: Preliminaries on flexibly fillable manifolds and symplectic cohomology

-A flexible domain, introduced by Cieliebak and Eliashberg \cite{MR3012475}, is a Weinstein domain obtained from subcritical handles and flexible handles, i.e.\ those with attaching spheres being loose Legendrians.
-They enjoy the h-principle \cite{MR3012475} and have vanishing symplectic cohomology \cite{BEE,Subflexible}, hence should be considered as the simplest Weinstein domains.
-In \cite{lazarev2016contact}, Lazarev studied the Reeb dynamics on contact manifolds admitting flexible fillings and introduced the notion of asymptotically dynamical convexity (ADC).
-In fact, Lazarev proved that contact manifolds with flexible fillings have stronger properties than ADC as follow: \begin{proposition} Let $(Y^{2n-1},\xi)$ be a flexibly fillable contact manifold with $c^{\Q}_1(\xi)=0$ and a fixed contact form $\alpha_0$.
-Then for any $D \gg 0$, there exists a contact form $\alpha<\alpha_0$ such that Reeb orbits of $\alpha$ with period smaller than $D$ are non-degenerate and have Conley-Zehnder index $\ge 1$ (for any fixed trivialization of $\det_{\C} \oplus^N\xi$ ).
+\begin{proposition} Let $(Y^{2n-1},\xi)$ be a flexibly fillable contact manifold with $c^{\Q}_1(\xi)=0$ and a fixed contact form $\alpha_0$.
+Then for any $D \gg 0$, there exists a contact form $\alpha_D<\alpha_0$ such that Reeb orbits of $\alpha$ with period smaller than $D$ are non-degenerate and have Conley-Zehnder index $\ge 1$ (for any fixed trivialization of $\det_{\C} \oplus^N\xi$ ).
 And those orbits with Conley-Zehnder index $1$ are simple. \end{proposition} \begin{proof} This follows from the proof of \cite[Theorem 3.15, 3.17, 3.18]{lazarev2016contact}.
 For $D \gg 0$ and a suitable $\alpha<\alpha_0$, if we consider Reeb orbits of period smaller than $D$, then they fall into the following two classes: (1) Each subcritical handle of index $k$ creates a simple contractible Reeb orbit with Conley-Zehnder index $n+1-k$, and all multiple covers of it have higher Conley-Zehnder indices; (2) Every loose handle attachment creates (several) contractible simple Reeb orbits of Conley-Zehnder index $1$ and many other orbits with Conley-Zehnder index strictly greater than $1$. \end{proof}